shirleywang1137/ASTAR-pathfinding/README.md

 ## Test Case Format

-The format of the test cases is a CSV file containing the value of every cell, whether a number or a letter.
+The format of the test cases is a CSV file containing the value of every cell in a matrix format.

 ## Result File